abatten/abatten.github.io/_tutorials/submitting_jobs_for_supercomputers.md

 <div class="card bg-info mb-3">
   <div class="card-header text-white">Note</div>
   <div class="card-body bg-light">
-    <p class="card-text">A good rule of thumb is: The more resources you request, the longer it will take for your job to start.
+    <p class="card-text">A good rule of thumb is: The more resources you request, the longer it will take for your job to start.</p>
-    So asking for way more time and RAM than you actually need is not a good idea.
+    <p class="card-text"> This means that asking for way more time and RAM than you actually need is not a good idea.
     Unfortunately, this tutorial can not tell you how much resources your job will require.
     You will have have to determine that for yourself.
     If you are using python, you can look into using packages such as <a href="https://github.com/pythonprofilers/memory_profiler">memory_profiler</a> and <a href="https://github.com/pyutils/line_profiler">line_profiler</a> to help estimate the memory usage and timing of a script.</p>